tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 ## Routing in Our Angular Mobile App ##

 <p>We have only a few simple views in our app, namely, swipe-clouds, video, legal, cordova, and blank.
-In the VideoView the user can select videos to watch in the responsive Angular2 video Player contained in the video view.
+In the VideoView the user can select videos to watch in the responsive Angular video Player contained in the video view.
 And blank is used as a fudge to keep down the codding.</p>

     // We have three real views and one fake view, i.e., blank: let NavigationExtras: Array;